Smartphones are going to the dogs. Literally.

 3. To identify a breed using a photo already on your device, simply scroll through the images within the app and tap the image you want to identify.
 Results should appear after a second or two.

 4. To identify a breed by taking a photo of a dog, tap Search with your camera then tap the magnifying glass icon once said pooch's snap is ready to be taken.
 Results should appear within a second or two.

 And that's all there is to it.
 Granted, Google doesn't always get it right — it's identified my Chihuahua as a Burmese cat on more than one occasion, though I suppose that's fair — but it's still a cool and fun feature that (mostly) works well.

-To get even more out of your Android device, you might also want to check out the best Google Assistant commands, how to connect USB storage devices to your Android phone, or how to take a screenshot on Android.
+To get even more out of your Android device, you might also want to check out the best Google Assistant commands, how to identify landmarks on Android, how to connect USB storage devices to your Android phone, or how to take a screenshot on Android.